CSUBioGroup/MCMG-main/README.md

 ---
-MCMG is a framework for generating molecules with specific desired properties using a three-stage approach:
+MSCMG is a framework for generating molecules with specific desired properties using a three-stage approach:
 1. **Pretraining** - Initial training of the molecular generation model on a large dataset
 2. **Active Learning** - Fine-tuning the model with targeted molecular properties
 3. **Reinforcement Learning** - Optimizing the model for specific molecular characteristics